killthefullmoon/RepoGraphReasoner/README.md

 # RepoGraphReasoner

-A comprehensive framework for code repository understanding through knowledge graph construction and multi-hop question answering, with fine-tuning capabilities using LLaMA-Factory.
+A framework for code repository understanding through knowledge graph construction and multi-hop question answering, with fine-tuning capabilities using LLaMA-Factory.

 ## Overview